I had a recent post about What I would do if I moved to Hong Kong today that people enjoyed.

 * The first being Shenzhen Party.
 This is the first English language website for Shenzhen and is still well maintained by my friend Brent Deverman.
 There is all sorts of information there, from classifieds, to jobs, to apartments.
 But you can also keep up with events too, and they have a frequent email newsletter with events.

-* If you’re looking to socialize, Shenzhen Stuff is where its at.
+* If you’re looking to socialize, Shenzhen Stuff (now offline) is where its at.
 More of a social networking site, you can create a profile and join various groups.
-Its a good way to make friends to party and socialize with, as those active on it are open minded to meet new people and help you out.
+It is a good way to make friends to party and socialize with, as those active on it are open minded to meet new people and help you out.

 * Wechat, of course how can I forget Wechat.
 This is the chat app and now social network app that has completely taken over China.
 Install this on your smartphone and use it like a business card.
 Connect with new people you meet, and ask them if they are in any good Wechat groups that are relevant to you.